jbcoe/value_types/DRAFT.md

 `allocator_traits<allocator_type>::select_on_container_copy_construction` on the
 allocator belonging to the indirect object being copied.
-Move constructors obtain an allocator by move construction from the allocator belonging to the indirect object being moved.
-All other constructors for this type take a `const allocator_type& argument`. _[Note: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ A copy of this allocator is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each indirect object, or until the allocator is replaced.
-The allocator may be replaced only via assignment or `swap()`.
+Move constructors obtain an allocator by move construction from the allocator belonging to the indirect object being moved. _[Note: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ The member `alloc` is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each indirect object, or until the allocator is replaced.
+The allocator `alloc` may be replaced only via assignment or `swap()`.
 Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if ([container.reqmts]):